Planning a Successful LSLR Program

 Planning the Framework Building a framework & making a plan

 Beyond having an updated inventory, identifying your constraints is a great starting point to roll out a successful LSLR program.
 Answering key questions will help provide a framework to inform the overall effort: How do you want to prioritize?
 Who needs to be involved?
 What are your constraints?
 How much do you want to spend per year?
-Do you want to get it done before the LCRR goes into effect in 2024 or do you want to establish a rolling program?
-Are you at risk for exceeding the new LCRR trigger level?
-Is your program mandatory or opt-in for residents?
-Will the customers be charged a fee for the replacement of the private side?
+Do you want to establish a rolling program?
+Are you at risk for exceeding the action level?
+Is your program mandatory or voluntary for residents?
+Will the customers be charged for the replacement of the private side?

 To avoid complications down the road, you want to make sure the public, local elected officials, politicians, any regulatory agencies at the state and local level, public works, municipal road programs, utility companies and other affected stakeholders are included or at least informed in the early stages of planning.